Ohio State nav bar

 File

 Lawrence Baum did his undergraduate work at San Francisco State College and received his Ph.D. at the University of Wisconsin.
-He joined the faculty at OSU in 1973.
+He joined the OSU faculty in 1973 after completing his graduate work.
 He retired in 2012 and continues to teach and do research in the department.

 Baum's primary interest is in courts in the United States.
 His courses on the courts include civil liberties, women and the law, and an honors seminar on Supreme Court decision making.
-He serves as advisor to honors students in political science.
 He has received OSU's Alumni Award for Distinguished Teaching and the Teaching and Mentoring Award of the Law and Courts section of the American Political Science Association.

-His teaching and research interests have come together in two books that are written primarily for students.
-The fourteenth edition of The Supreme Court was published in 2022; the seventh edition of American Courts was published in 2012.
+His teaching and research interests come together in two books that have been written primarily for students.
+The fifteenth edition of The Supreme Court was published in 2024; seven editions of American Courts were published between 1986 and 2012.

 [pdf] - Some links on the page are to Adobe .pdf files, requiring Adobe Reader.
 If you need any of them in a more accessible format, please contact baum.4@osu.edu.